 Setting up your Amazon account with a unique email and a Japanese address is the foundation of a smooth streaming life.
 Once this is done, you are 90% of the way to the perfect home theater.

-「Now that your account is ready, learn [How to Install a VPN on Fire Stick] to unlock your home country’s Netflix library.」
+「Now that your account is ready, learn [How to Install a VPN on Amazon Fire TV Stick: Step-by-Step Guide for Expats] to unlock your home country’s Netflix library.」